Biden meets Jordan's King Abdullah to discuss Middle East issues | Politics

 Biden meets Jordan's King Abdullah to discuss Middle East issues

-U.S. President Joe Biden on Monday held Oval Office talks with Jordan's King Abdullah, a key U.S. ally in a volatile region, in the first of three face-to-face meetings expected soon with Middle East leaders.
-Abdullah, who faced down a challenge to his authority in April from his half-brother, Prince Hamza, met Biden for the first time since the U.S. president took power in January.
+President Joe Biden held Oval Office talks on Monday with Jordan's King Abdullah, a key U.S. ally in a volatile region, in the first of three face-to-face meetings expected soon with Middle East leaders.
+Abdullah, who faced down a challenge to his authority in April from his half-brother, Prince Hamza, met Biden for the first time since the U.S. president took office in January.
 Biden called the king a "good, loyal, decent friend."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)